 3 FAM 4123 - Restrictions on Employment and Outside Activities

-3 FAM 4125 - Outside Employment and Activities by Spouses and Family Members Abroad (3 FAM 4125 b - states that a spouse or family should notify the Principal Administrative Officer at post before acceptance of intended outside employment.)
+3 FAM 4125 - Outside Employment and Activities by Spouses and Family Members Abroad (3 FAM 4125 b - states that a spouse or family member must notify the principal Administrative Officer at post before acceptance of intended outside employment.)
 Family members can use the Memorandum to Request Chief of Mission Approval Template (pdf).

 15 FAM 246.2 - Housing Abroad Policy: Using Residential Space - Businesses (governs the use of government housing for home-based businesses, allowing family members to work out of their USF-leased or owned properties)